lukaspfisterch/dbl-boundary-service/README.md

 | basic_safety | reject prompt injection patterns |
 | standard | add rate limiting to safety checks |
 | enterprise | strict safety with tight rate limits |

+For identical input and configuration, the same DECISION is produced.

 ## Dry run (no LLM)